scottrlarson/profession/content/home/about.md

   images = ["profile-scottrlarson.png"]

 +++

+{{% alert title="My Service Precautions" col="in" id="precautions" %}}
+As the new Omicron variant of the COVID virus spreads.
+I need to take precautions to protect everyone from infection.
+Please do not walk-in to my service office without an [appointment](https://harmonizely.com/scottrlarson).
+If you have an appointment and do not want to drop-off your device to my office building curbside, or allow me to pick-up your device on your curbside, [contact me](/#contact) about the possibility of servicing your computer remotely.
+Please read and observe the following [precautions](/#precautions) to minimizing the spread of viruses during this pandemic.
+{{% /alert %}}

 {{% accordion title="Professional Background" col="in" id="professional" %}}
 I am a computer and information technology professional.
 I got my start in technology working for small custom computer shops back in the late nineties.
 I then moved on to Systems Administration for small networks.
 Disillusioned with corporate politics, I  decided to leave that world behind and provide services directly to the public as a independent computer service professional.
 {{% /accordion %}}